TjenWellens/evernote-to-contentful/README.md

 ## known formatting problems
+### any problem
+caused by: ???
+fix by:
+- evernote 'simplify formatting'

 ### "only list-items with one child are supported"
 caused by: image wrapped in a link
 ```